-“A good hit with the belt is good for children,” said Alexander Lukashenko, the president of Belarus in October 2018, when he stood in front of journalists and admitted having beaten his own children.
+“To be beaten by a belt, is good for children”, said Alexander Lukashenko, the president of Belarus in October 2018, when he stood in front of journalists, admitting to having beaten his own children.

-There is not much change in Belarus since the fall of the Soviet Union.
-Among others, it concerns the view of women’s place in society.
-Then, as now, woman belong first and foremost in the kitchen.
-She gives birth to a child, goes to church and takes care of the family, but it is the man who decides.
-She works as a teacher, nurse or doctor, but has not much of own opinion.
-Perhaps the worst of what she is expected to endure, is violence.
+Many things have changed little or not at all in Belarus since the fall of the Soviet Union.
+One of the things that has not changed is the view of women’s place in society.
+Then, as now, a woman belongs first and foremost in the kitchen.
+She gives birth to children, goes to church and takes care of the family, but it is the man who is in charge.
+She may work as a teacher, nurse or doctor, but has few opinions of her own.
+The worst, however, is that she is expected to endure violence.

 That is something Galina Ustinova has dedicated her life to change.

-Galina has been working under authoritarian regimes all her life.
+Galina has been working from under authoritarian regimes all her life.
 In the Soviet Union, when she was growing up, human rights activists were dissidents.
 They sensed the authoritarian elements of the Soviet Union and countered the repressive regime.
-Dissidents fought against the system without any hope for change, but with a belief in human rights values and principles of the rule of law.
+Dissidents fought against the system without much hope for change but believed in human rights values and principles of the rule of law.

 Galina Ustinova has been one of them.

-Improvements to the situation of women in Belarus must begin in school
+Improvements of the situation of women in Belarus must begin in the schools

-The situation in Belarus is among the worst in Europe.
-When it comes to the conditions for the civil society groups, little has changed since Belarus became an independent country: Independent NGOs cannot register in the country if their activities include any form of criticism or threat for the authorities.
+The human rights situation in Belarus is among the worst in Europe.
+When it comes to the conditions for civil society groups, little has changed since Belarus became an independent country: independent NGOs cannot register in the country if their activities include any form of criticism or threat to the authorities.
 Therefore, civil society actors are in constant danger of persecution and arrest.

-For many years, Galina has been working on a bill to stop gender-based violence in Belarus.
-She has therefore been a member of the working group, consisting of experts and government representatives.
-This indicates the possibility for cooperation between civil society and the authorities, even in such an authoritarian regime as the Belarusian one.
+Galina has for several years been working on a bill to stop gender-based violence in Belarus.
+She is a member of the working group drafting the bill, which consist of experts and representatives from the government.
+This working group shows that cooperation between civil society and the authorities is possible, even in an authoritarian regime as Belarus.

-However, the President Lukashenko’s statements about him using violence against his own children, has put an end to the Justice Department’s work on the Galina’s bill.
-Others would give up and be frustrated to face such a resistance.
+However, President Lukashenko’s statements about him using violence against his own children, has put an end to the Ministry of Justice’s work on Galina’s bill.

-There is 9.5 million people, living in Belarus.
-According to the Ministry of the Interior, the police receive over 120,000 reports of gender-based violence annually, of which approximately 50,000 receive administrative penalties and around 2,500 get sentenced.
-Around 100 people are killed as a result of domestic violence.
-All these facts mean that Galina cannot allow herself to be discouraged.
-The killings account for one third of all serious criminal acts in Belarus.
+The population of Belarus is 9.5 million.
+The police receive more than 120,000 reports of gender-based violence annually, according to the Ministry of Interior.
+Of these, approximately 50,000 receive administrative penalties and around 2,500 a prison sentence.
+Around 100 persons are killed annually, as a result of domestic violence.
+Due to these facts, Galina cannot allow herself to be discouraged.
+These murders account for one third of all serious criminal acts in Belarus.

-“Improvements to the situation of women in Belarus must begin in school,” says Galina and continues:
+“The improvements in women’s situation in Belarus must begin in the schools”, says Galina and continues:

 For Galina, the fight for women’s rights is a fight for a better Belarus.

-Although Lukashenko’s criticism of the bill can ruin all the work that has been done over the years, Galina Ustinova is a tough nut to crack.
-For decades, the Law Initiative has helped hundreds of women from abusive marriages.
+Although Lukashenko’s criticism of the bill can ruin all the work she has done over the years, Galina Ustinova is adamant.
+For decades, the Law Initiative has rescued hundreds of women from abusive marriages.
 They have rescued several children and forced prosecutors to investigate cases of domestic violence.
-Belarusian society understands that the problem must be solved and supports the measures to prevent violence.
-Galina is no longer alone.
-Her victory is just a matter of time.
+There is a growing understanding in the Belarusian society for solving these problems and support to measures preventing violence.
+Galina is no longer alone; her victory is within reach.